JSON-UNIFY/Public_Standards_Body/README.md

 # 2023 JSON-Unify Public Standards Steering Committee

-### The public standards body repository for the JSON-Unify specification is currently an invited group of data enthusiasts to move the industry forward in more efficiently and effectively using data.
+### The public standards body repository for the JSON-Unify specification is currently a group of data enthusiasts to move the industry forward in more efficiently and effectively using data.
+We are working towards JSON-Unify becoming an official part of the JSON-Schema specification.

 - Matt Goodrich, Director of Product Security, Alteryx: https://www.linkedin.com/in/matthewg00drich/
 - Juan Cruz Viotti, Engineering Manager, Postman: https://github.com/jviotti